emerginganalytics/cyberarena/v2/build_files/instructions/student/tefference-escape-room/linux-hardening-instructions.md

 Realizing that creating a new account may be an obvious red flag to system defenders, the Gigabyte Group will often attempt to compromise other legitimate accounts.

 It looks like the Group wasn’t able to compromise the root user, but they were able to compromise one of the legitimate accounts on the system and escalate its privileges.
 Only the root user should have user-level assigned sudo privileges.
 Can you verify no other accounts have these privileges?

-### Persistence: Scheduled Task/Job
-Gigabyte, like many other APTs, won’t give up its footholds easily.
-The Gigabyte will often use scheduled tasks or startup scripts to maintain persistent access to its targets.
-Gigabyte is particularly fond of using crontab.

-Due to its complexity, defenders may overlook tasks meant to maintain persistence.
-Can you identify the Gigabyte Group’s persistence mechanism on this machine?

 ### Impact: Pirated Video Placement
 Finally, with its access secured, the Gigabyte Group likes to store pirated videos on target systems to blackmail its victims.
 In our organization’s IT environment, video files, such as .wav and .mp4, are banned anyway.
 Remove any of these from the system.